Tara Ling Santa Barbara

 Monthly Dharma Meeting

-Under the guidance of H.E.
-Jamyang Dagmo Sakya, (Lama Dagmola), one of Dr. Alan Wallace's senior Tibetan Buddhist teachers, Vidya Gauci will lead the next monthly group meeting for Tara Ling Santa Barbara on Saturday, July 7th.
-Lama Dagmola requested the establishment of Tara Ling SB to offer the opportunity for local students to sincerely study and practice together.
+H.E.
+Jamyang Sakya (Lama Dagmola), one of Dr. Alan Wallace's senior Tibetan Buddhist root teachers, recently visited Santa Barbara as she has for years, and requested the establishment of Tara Ling Santa Barbara to provide an opportunity for local students to sincerely study and practice together.
+This visit, she kindly gave our group publicVajrayana teachings and the empowerment of Chenrezi, Lord of Compassion, a beautiful core Buddhist practice.

-Tara Ling Santa Barbara also regularly meets for meditation practice each Monday from 7:00 - 8:20 p.m. at the Unity Church Main Sanctuary, 227 East Arrellaga, Santa Barbara.
+Tara Ling Santa Barbara is also regularly meeting now for meditation practice each Monday from 7:00 - 8:20 p.m. at the Unity Church Main Sanctuary, 227 East Arrellaga, Santa Barbara.
 Vidya Gauci leads the meetings with a short dharma talk, followed by two meditation sessions, focusing on calm abiding or shamatha practice.

 Best of wishes,